rachit9876/CommentAnalyzer/README.md

 ## 🚀 Quickstart

-Open your terminal or command prompt and follow these steps:
+Open your terminal or command prompt and paste all of them one by one:

 ```bash
 cd C:\